-The aim of the Petro-HRA project was to test, evaluate and adjust a suitable HRA method to post-initiating events in the petroleum industry.
+The Petro-HRA project aimed to test, evaluate and adjust a suitable HRA method to post-initiating events in the petroleum industry.
 This project chose the Standardized Plant Analysis Risk-Human Reliability Analysis, or SPAR-H method (Gertman, Blackman, Marble, Byers & Smith, 2005), as the primary method to adjust to the petroleum industry.
-The choice was based on a review by Gould, Ringstad and van de Merwe (2012), which concluded that SPAR-H was the most promising method after having evaluated different methods for analysing human reliability in post-initiating events in the petroleum industry.
+The choice was based on a review by Gould, Ringstad, and van de Merwe (2012), which concluded that SPAR-H was the most promising method after having evaluated different methods for analysing human reliability in post-initiating events in the petroleum industry.

 - Scenario definition: defines the scope and boundaries of the analysis and shapes the subsequent qualitative and quantitative analyses.
 This step includes reviewing the QRA model to understand the context of the HRA within the overall risk assessment and system for managing safety barriers.

 - Task analysis: description of the steps (i.e. human actions) that are carried out as part of an activity.
-Task analysis provides a systematic means of organizing information collected around the tasks with the aim of translating this into a level of detail suitable for the HRA and QRA.
+Task analysis provides a systematic means of organizing the information collected around the tasks to translate this into a level of detail suitable for the HRA and QRA.